raspberrypilearning/amazing-image-identifier/en/step_2.md

 --- /task ---

 The script may take several minutes, or more, to complete the setup, depending on the speed of your computer and your internet connection.
-While this is happening, it will display a lot of messages.
-You don't need to worry about reading those — they're mostly just the program telling you what it's doing.
-When the program has completed its work, you will see a new line on which you can enter commands in your terminal.
+While this happens, it will display a lot of messages.
+You don't need to worry about reading them — it is the program's way to tell you what it is doing.
+When the program has completed its work, you should see a new line on which you can enter commands in your terminal.
 Then you can move on with the rest of the project.

 --- /collapse ---

 --- collapse ---
 ---
-title: For Linux (including Raspberry Pi)
+title: Linux (including Raspberry Pi)
 ---

 To install the libraries for this project, you need to use the **command line interface** (CLI) — a program to control your computer by typing text commands into a window.
 The command line interface is called 'Terminal' in Linux.

-Because installing libraries can be a complex process, a program to handle the installation for you has been created.
-Here are the [details of this program](http://rpf.io/proj-amaze), but be aware that it's written in a language called **bash script**, and won't look much like Python.
+It can be a complex process to install librarie, so a program to handle the installation for you has been created.
+Here are the [details of this program](http://rpf.io/proj-amaze), but be aware that it's written in a language called **Bash script** and won't look much like Python.

 --- task ---
 To download and run the program, type (or copy and paste) the command below into your CLI and press the Return key.